jsoxford/hack/register.md

 We'll be using a [central GitHub repository](https://github.com/jsoxford/hack) to keep everything in sync.
 If you don't have a GitHub account - [sign up now](https://github.com).

-__Note: if you're a multi-person team, only one of you should sign up.__
+__Note: if you're a multi-person team, only one of you should sign up.
+(Also, check [the list of hacks](hacks) to see if anyone is looking for a teammate.)__

+__Also note: Hack Guide places are limited - we'll be assigning guides to teams before we start.__

 ## Step 1.
 ### Enter some details